stepanataccolade/docsv2/sources/ht_docker_datacenter.md

     - integrationName : "Shippable-DTR"
       type : Docker Trusted Registry
 ```
-In this `ci` section, we issue commands to run our tests and once the tests complete, we will be pushing the docker image to a registry. ( Check the [supported registries](gs_supported.md) ).
+In the ci section shown above, we issue commands to run tests.
+Once the tests are complete, the docker image is pushed to a registry. ( Check the [supported registries](gs_supported.md) ).

-In our sample application, we will be pushing the docker images to Docker Trusted Registry using the integration named `Shippable-DTR` ( Check [how to create integration for a docker registry in Shippable](int_docker_registries.md))
+In the sample application, we will push the docker images to the Docker Trusted Registry using the integration named `Shippable-DTR` ( Check [how to create integration for a docker registry in Shippable](int_docker_registries.md))

 ### Continuous Delivery
-After we push our images to Docker Trusted Registry, we will automatically deploy the latest image to Docker Datacenter.
-Shippable Pipelines allows us to deploy containers to Docker Datacenter both manually and automatically, whenever the project build finishes.
+After we push the images to Docker Trusted Registry, the latest image automatically deploys to Docker Datacenter.
+Shippable Pipelines provides the choice of deploying containers to Docker Datacenter, manually & automatically, once the project build is complete.

-Configuring your deployment process involves two steps.
+Configuring the deployment process involves two steps.

 * __Environment Creation__ - Specify the infrastructure to be used to deploy ( in our case, it is the default swarm cluster of  Universal Control Plane )
 * __Pipeline Creation__ - Specify the image, tag pattern and other configurations like port mapping, environment variables etc. for deployment.